Doctelligence/doctelligence.github.io/roadmap.md

 ## 💰 Funding Round
 - Raise additional funding to accelerate growth and development, including seeking further seed investment or Series A funding.

+## 💰 Token-Generating Event (TGE)
+- Host a token-generating event (TGE) to secure the network and ensure long-term sustainability through utility-driven token models.

 ---

 # Phase 3: Testnet Development and Ecosystem Growth